The palace square

 The parade and changing of the guard exist in several forms: the ‘royal guard’, ‘lieutenant’s guard’ and ‘palace guard’.
 The royal guard is the most comprehensive and occurs when HM The Queen is in residence at Amalienborg.
 A palace guard occurs when none of the members of the Royal Family is in residence at Amalienborg.
-The Royal Couple reside in Christian IX’s Palace, TRH The Crown Couple in Frederik VIII’s Palace, while TRH Prince Joachim and Princess Marie as well as HRH Princess Benedikte make use of Christian VIII’s Palace, where the museum is also located.
+HM the Queen reside in Christian IX’s Palace, TRH The Crown Couple in Frederik VIII’s Palace, while TRH Prince Joachim and Princess Marie as well as HRH Princess Benedikte make use of Christian VIII’s Palace, where the museum is also located.
 Apart from the size of the changing of the guard, different flags indicate which members of the Royal Family are in residence at Amalienborg.
-Here you have to look out for whether the Royal Standard, the Flag of HRH The Prince Consort, the Flag of the Heir to the Throne, the Flag of the Regent, or the Flag of the Royal House is flying above the black roofs of Amalienborg.
+Here you have to look out for whether the Royal Standard, the Flag of the Heir to the Throne, the Flag of the Regent, or the Flag of the Royal House is flying above the black roofs of Amalienborg.
 If the Swallow-Tailed Flag is raised, none of the members of the Royal Family are in residence in the palaces at Amalienborg.

 It is therefore ideal supplement a visit to the museum, which offers insight into the Royal Family’s life and activities at Amalienborg, by watching the changing of the guard.
 But come in plenty of time, because you’re never alone in wanting to experience the presence of history on Amalienborg Palace Square.